ashwwwin/furi/README.md

 [![Star History Chart](https://api.star-history.com/svg?repos=ashwwwin/furi&type=Date)](https://www.star-history.com/#ashwwwin/furi&Date)

+## Roadmap
+- Different Node versions can be read and handled from package.json and passed to the pm2 interpreter.
+- Python MCP support

+Note: not in order and subject to change

 ## Closing notes

 If you've made it this far, I hope you find Furikake useful and time saving.
 I built this for fun as a way for me to work with MCP's more hands on.
 If you wish to contribute, feel free to open an issue or a pull request.
 I will merge after I check out your changes.